rvesse/airline/Migrating.md

 In order to avoid package collisions between modules and enable the `airline-help-bash` module to become a JPMS module this annotation was moved into a new sub-package `com.github.rvesse.airline.annotations.help.bash`

+## Inject Dependencies are now optional

+As noted in [Migrating to Airline 2.9](#migration-to-airline-29) Airline is moving away from usage of the `@Inject` annotation for composition in favour of its own `@AirlineModule` annotation.
+As part of this move the `jakarta. inject-api` and `airline-backcompat-javaxinject` dependencies became `optional` in 2.10.
+This means that if you have an existing Airline based application that is using `@Inject` annotations you must now provide the relevant dependency yourself as you will not automatically pick it up as a transitive dependency of Airline.

 # Migration to Airline 2.9

 Airline 2.9 introduces some changes to composition annotations in preparation for breaking changes in future releases.